Home » Recipe Index » Side Dishes

 Acorn squash halves with brown sugar and butter basted on

-STEP THREE: Roast the acorn squash for 40-50 minutes.
-You can check for doneness with a fork — the interior should be easy to pierce.
+STEP THREE: Bake the acorn squash in the oven for 40-50 minutes checking for its doneness with a fork — the interior should be easy to pierce.

 Roasted acorn squash halves on a baking sheet